-Pay attention to the what your students are doing and what they are focused on.
+Pay attention to what your students are doing and what they are focused on.
 If they are more interested in watching the snow falling outside the room no matter how amazing your lesson for the day is, then you need to pause for a moment.
 Take a second to be dazzled yourself and incorporate it into your lesson.
 A dance teacher might teach them some dance steps that mimic the gentle falling of the snow on the ground or practice fluid movement by pretending to ice skate with the class for a few moments.
-Modify your lesson to make it exciting and relevant to them in the moment.
+Modify your lesson to make it exciting and relevant to their needs.

 Change the Mood with Music

 Music has a huge effect on the energy or mood of a person, so make it a point to play music that is suitable for your students' energy level.
 If you notice that they are quite rowdy and overactive, then you should play soothing and calming music that will keep them relaxed.
 Classical pieces can help create a tranquil environment in an instant.

 Teach Something New